kamariapm/simple-seasons-app/README.md

 # Simple Seasons App

-Simple React app that tell the user whether it is summer or winter using their geolocation.
-Summer being from April-September and winter from October-March.
+Simple React app that determines whether it is summer or winter using the clients geolocation.
+Summer being from April-September and winter from October-March for the northern hemisphere and the opposite for the southern hemisphere.

 ## Techonologies Used